mlibrary/design-system-old/packages/docs/components.md

   key: Components
   order: 2
 templateEngineOverride: njk,md
+description: The Design System makes it easy to implement and use its components across any framework or no framework at all.
+We accomplish this by using standardized web platform APIs and Web Components.
 ---

 # Components

-The Design System makes it easy to implement and use its components across any framework or no framework at all.
-We accomplish this by using standardized web platform APIs and Web Components.
+{{ description }}

 {% for component in components %}